BCCDC-PHL/covflo/README.md

 ## Introduction

 Nextflow pipeline for generation of phylogenetic trees to be visualized with Auspice.
-COVFLO is written by JMC and adapted from snakefile, R, Python scripts written by Kimia Kamelian which generates phylogenies using tools like FastTree, Augur bioinformatic toolkit (MAFFT, IQ-TREE, TimeTree..), Goalign, cov2clusters, and TreeCluster that can be visualized in Auspice from [Nextstrain](https://docs.nextstrain.org/projects/auspice/en/stable/index.html).
+COVFLO ("co-flo") is written by JMC and adapted from snakefile, R, Python scripts written by Kimia Kamelian which generates phylogenies using tools like FastTree, Augur bioinformatic toolkit (MAFFT, IQ-TREE, TimeTree..), Goalign, cov2clusters, and TreeCluster that can be visualized in Auspice from [Nextstrain](https://docs.nextstrain.org/projects/auspice/en/stable/index.html).
 This pipeline consolidates the environments and scripts previously used for routine phylogentic analysis of SARS-CoV-2 sequences at the BCCDC into a portable, version-controlled command line tool.

 ## Table of Contents